National Certified Counselor (NCC) Certification

 The National Counselor Examination for School Counseling students, Clinical Mental Health Counseling students, and Clinical Rehabilitation Counseling students will be held at a Pearson VUE center.
 There is no site fee requirement.

-Deadline to receive student application for Spring 2023 exam: December 1, 2022
+Deadline to receive student application for Spring 2023 exam: passed – was December 1, 2022

 Q: Why should I apply for the NCC certification?
 What will it do for me?